Business Aviation Travel Tips for Glasgow, ScotlandMarch 10, 2015 by Stacey Farooqui

 Golf is the first outdoor activity that comes to mind when discussing a trip to Scotland.
 Whether you are ready for a challenging at Haggs Castle, need to practice your drive at World of Golf or have enough time to explore the many golf courses that dot the landscape across the country – you are certain not to be disappointed.

 Architecture and culture lovers, be sure to tour the historic City Chambers and Glasgow Cathedral.
 For a look at life in Glasgow in the past, there are several locations to take in.
 The Tenement House (a fully-restored turn of the 20th century home), Provand’s Lordship (one of the last remaining medieval buildings in Glasgow) or the Pollok House (touted as “Scotland’s answer to Downtown Abbey”) are all well-worth a couple of hours on a relaxing day.

 Of course, a trip to Glasgow is not complete until you have tried Scottish cuisine.
 Black Sheep Bistro and Auld Raes are a couple of popular restaurants that feature Scottish favorites.
 For contemporary Scottish cuisine, Number 16 and Cail Bruich are ranked as some of the top in town.
 Sustainable local seafood is found at award-wining Gamba, where menus are refreshed every six weeks.

 Check back tomorrow for this week’s corporate flight attendant spotlight, which will be packed with helpful tips for exploring Glasgow, from a native’s point of view.
 Have your own tips?
 Share them with the business aviation community by posting them in the comments section below.

-If you have any questions about this article or about in-flight catering in Glasgow, contact me at firstname.lastname@example.org.
+If you have any questions about in-flight catering in Glasgow, contact email@example.com.